jtr13/bookdown-template/README.md

 - [ ] 3.
 Make a change to the repo and commit it, such as deleting the steps in this README that you've already completed.
 This will trigger GitHub Pages to publish the website.

-Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
-It would be appreciated if you add "This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template" to the end of the README.

 ### Clone the repo

 - [ ] 1.
 Clone your new repo with *File, New Project..., Version Control, Git* in RStudio.